Patternslib/Patterns/src/pat/inject/documentation.md

 Can be used for `target` and combined with `::element`.

 `::after`
-Like in CSS, the pseudo-element (a position) right before the content of the selected element.
+Like in CSS, the pseudo-element (a position) right after the content of the selected element.
 It can be used for the `target` and combined with `::element`.

 Let's see these in action and combination: